 Yale University Library's holdings of materials on South Asia are strongest and/or fastest growing in the following subject areas:

-- the history of western involvement in South Asia
+- History of western involvement in South Asia

-- religion (especially Pali Buddhism, Jainism, and Christian missionary activity)
+- Religion (especially Pali Buddhism, Jainism, Islam, and Christian missionary activity)

 - Bollywood movies

 - Art history

 - Agricultural and forestry material